Do you have what it takes to be a victor in your job search?

 4) Remember they already love you; just be yourself:

 You’ve probably already heard that The Hunger Games grossed $152.5 million during its opening weekend – making it Hollywood’s third-biggest opener of all time.
-And if you saw the movie, you probably cheered for Katniss as she worked to perfect her image, navigate a seemingly impossible situation and to survive.
+And if you saw the movie, you probably cheered for Katniss as she worked to perfect her image, navigate a seemingly impossible situation, and survive.

 As a job seeker, that is the trick to an effective job search – to perfect your image, to cheerfully navigate a seemingly impossible situation, and to survive.
 May the odds be ever in your favor.